permaweb/ao/servers/su/README.md

 - `UPLOAD_NODE_URL` an uploader url such as `https://up.arweave.net`
 - `MODE` can be either value `su` or `router` but for local development use `su`
 - `SCHEDULER_LIST_PATH` a list of schedulers only used for `router` MODE.
 Ignore when in `su` MODE, just set it to `""`.
+- `DB_WRITE_CONNECTIONS` how many db connections in the writer pool,defaults to 10
+- `DB_READ_CONNECTIONS` how many db connections in the reader pool, default to 10
+- `USE_DISK` whether or not to write and read rocksdb, this is a performance enhancement for the data storage layer
+- `SU_DATA_DIR` if `USE_DISK` is `true`, this is where rocksdb will be initialized
+- `MIGRATION_BATCH_SIZE` when running the migration binary how many to fetch at once from postgres

 > You can also use a `.env` file to set environment variables when running in
 > development mode, See the `.env.example` for an example `.env`